 By Dissident Teacher It’s an unfortunate sign of the times that identity is even more important than integrity when it comes to judging politicians.
 Recent stories in the news, Governor Ralph Northam’s “blackface” controversy and Senator Elizabeth Warren’s claim to be Native American, point to the current national obsession with identity.
-During the 2016 election season, someone outed Hilary Clinton as dressing up in “blackface,” a claim that proved to be false.
+During the 2016 election season, someone outed Hillary Clinton as dressing up in “blackface,” a claim that proved to be false.

 In light of our American history, we can understand to a certain extent – but not fully — why these actions are offensive to African Americans and Native Americans.
 Senator Warren’s family lore is no big deal, as many families also have small amounts of Native American ancestry.
 But she went a great deal further, identifying her race as American Indian on her registration for the Texas bar.

 This desire to take on different identities and to create myths about ourselves is fairly common.
 The grass is always greener on the other side.
 President Trump has pushed false narratives too and, and at one time claimed that his grandfather came from Sweden.

 Dressing up for Halloween or in costumes is fun, but we don’t always understand when and why some identity switches hurt the other.
 In 2016, when a Yale instructor wrote a letter about allowing Halloween costumes that may be offensive to some, she faced a huge backlash and resigned.
 She and her husband, an administrator, felt they forced to resign, and the opportunity for intelligent discussion was killed.